llm-bible/llm-bible.github.io/_publications/garcíaméndez2024review.markdown

 ---
 layout: publication
-title: "A Review On The Use Of Large Language Models As Virtual Tutors"
+title: A Review On The Use Of Large Language Models As Virtual Tutors
 authors: García-méndez Silvia, De Arriba-pérez Francisco, Somoza-lópez María Del Carmen
 conference: "Science Education"
 year: 2024